-Are save the date cards mandatory?
+Are save the dates necessary?

-When should I send out save the dates?
+How far in advance do I send out save the dates?

 Send ‘em out ASAP.
 Really, the earlier the better when it comes to save the date cards.
-This will give your guests plenty of notice, so they can figure out when to book off work and reorganize their schedule for that date.
+This will give your guests plenty of notice, so they can figure out when to take days off work, have time to book hotel rooms and can reorganize their schedule for that date.

 What should they look like?

 You probably have an idea of what you want your big day to look like - or at least a general theme.
-Don’t feel pressured to make your save the date cards match your other wedding stationery, but everything you send out should have a similar vibe (they can be sisters not twins).
+Don’t feel pressured to make your save the date cards match the rest of your other wedding stationery, but everything you send out should have a similar vibe (they can be sisters not twins).

-Before you start haphazardly addressing envelopes, make sure you have your guest list locked in (check it twice to make sure nobody’s missing!).
+Before you start haphazardly addressing envelopes, make sure you have your wedding guest list locked in (check it twice to make sure nobody’s missing!).
 Everyone who makes it onto that list should receive a save the date card.
-Some couples only send them out to VIPs, but this can lead to awkward conversations if other guests finds out.
+Some couples only send them out to VIPs, but this can lead to awkward conversations if other guests find out.
 It’s kind of an all or nothing scenario.

 Is there any way to cut costs?

 As mentioned before, save the date cards are not 100% necessary.
-You don’t want to forfeit the centerpieces of your dreams because you sent out flashy stationery before your wedding invites, so if they don’t fit into your budget feel free to skip them altogether.
+You don’t want to forfeit the centerpieces of your dreams because you sent out flashy stationery before your wedding invites, so if they don’t fit into your wedding budget feel free to skip them altogether.
 You can always use your wedding website to post your wedding date, just to keep everyone in the know.
 If you’re not being so frugal, opting for postcards instead of packed envelopes will help you cut costs.

 Set up your FREE wedding website and search for your wedding invitations on WeddingWire »